rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 #### Watching specific namespaces for service discovery
 Update the istio manifest to specify the namespace that pilot should watch for creation of its xDS cache.
 This is done by starting the pilot application with the additional command line arguments,  `--appNamespace, ns-1`.
-Where `ns-1` is the namespace that the tenant’s application will be deployed in.
-These arguments can be included in the manifest used to deploy the Istio control plane application.
+Where *ns-1* is the namespace that the tenant’s application will be deployed in.
 An example snippet from the istio-system1.yaml file is included below.
-Note the addition of the new argument `appNamespace`.
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Deployment